-Some of the baby items out there sound good in theory, but they’re really just not worth it.
+Some of the baby items out there sound good in theory, but I definitely wouldn’t call them baby registry must-haves!

 When I was expecting my first son, I remember going up and down allllll the baby aisles wanting one of every single thing I saw.